laminas/tutorials/doc/book/event-manager.md

 On occasion, you may be concerned about the order in which listeners execute.
-As an example, you may want to do any logging early, to ensure that if short-circuiting occurs, you've logged; or if implementing a cache, you may want to return early if a cache hit is found, and execute late when saving to a cache.
+As an example, you may want to do any logging early, to ensure that if short-circuiting occurs, you've logged; if implementing a cache, you may want to return early if a cache hit is found, and execute late when saving to a cache.